nephio-project/docs/install-guide/openstack.md

       enabled: false

-  4. Override the check specitifaction values and run the installation script in *test-infra\e2e\provision\install_sandbox.sh* by
+  4. Override the check specification values and run the installation script in *test-infra\e2e\provision\install_sandbox.sh* by
 ```
 NEPHIO_HOST_MIN_VCPU=4 NEPHIO_HOST_MIN_CPU_RAM=8 ./install_sandbox.sh
 ```

-## Manual Installation of the managment cluster using kpt
+## Manual Installation of the management cluster using kpt
 TDB (manual install of kpt, porch, configsync, nephio-webui, capi, metallb)

 ## Manual Installation of the Edge cluster using kpt